kmayerb/tcrdist3/docs/public.rst

 (Quasi)Public Clones
 ====================

-**Public TCRs** are shared clonotype found in multiple individuals, arising from VDJ recombination biases and commmon selection pressures.
+**Public TCRs** are shared clonotypes found in multiple individuals, arising from VDJ recombination biases and common selection pressures.
 Repertoire analyses often focuses on public clones; however finding public antigen-specific TCRs is not always possible because TCR repertoires are characterized by extreme diversity.
-As a consequence, only a small fraction of the repertoire can be assayed in a sigle sample, making it difficult to reproducibly sample TCR clonotypes from an individual, let alone reliably detect shared clonotypes in a population.
+As a consequence, only a small fraction of the repertoire can be assayed in a single sample, making it difficult to reproducibly sample TCR clonotypes from an individual, let alone reliably detect shared clonotypes in a population.

 Enter, stage left, the **quasi-public TCRs** -- two or more TCRs, with a high degree of biochemical similarity -- that are found in two or more individuals.
-Identifyign quasi public TCRs becomes useful when evaluating an antigen enriched repertoire putatively recognizing the same epitope.
+Identifying quasi public TCRs becomes useful when evaluating an antigen enriched repertoire putatively recognizing the same epitope.

 Finding similar receptors from multiple individuals provides